int-sonu/int-sonu/README.md

 💻 MERN Stack Web Application

 Project Overview:
-A full-stack MERN application where users can browse products, manage accounts, add items to cart, and place orders.
-Admin can manage users, products, and orders.
+A full-stack MERN e-commerce application where customers can browse products, manage accounts, add items to the cart, and place orders, while the admin manages users, products, and orders efficiently.
+The platform ensures seamless interaction between users and the backend with real-time updates.

-There are Two Users are there: Admin and Customer.
+# There are Two Users are there: Admin and Customer.

 Technical Implementation: